 At WWMG, we offer a range of treatment options for tendon and ligament injuries.
 Beginning with an initial consultation and injury evaluation, a WWMG orthopedic doctor can recommend various treatment modalities including orthopedic surgery or non-surgical measures.
 Foot and ankle injuries can be treated at our Orthopedic or our Podiatry clinic.
 Our goal is to initiate recovery as quickly as possible to allow you to return to your activities without pain.

 Prevention of injuries is a crucial aspect of maintaining good physical health and reducing the risk of injury.
 Some common tips for injury prevention include engaging in regular exercise to improve strength and flexibility, wearing appropriate protective gear during high-risk activities such as sports or manual labor jobs, and taking rest breaks to avoid overuse injuries.

-By following these preventative measures and working closely with healthcare professionals, you can reduce their risk of injury and enjoy better overall physical health, function, and mobility.
+By following these preventative measures and working closely with a healthcare professional, you can reduce your risk of injury and enjoy better overall physical health, function, and mobility.

 In addition to treating injuries, WWMG’s Orthopedic specialists provide valuable guidance on how to prevent injuries and maintain optimal physical function.
 Experiencing joint or ligament pain?
 Request an appointment with a WWMG Orthopedic doctor today.